Chobrenga/N64-SpyDVI/README.md

 The board only needs a 5V supply, there is a 3.3V regulator onboard to generate logic level.
 The RP2040 itself generates the 1.1V it needs for operaton.

+Custom 3D printed bracket, braces, and facia are planned, but not yet available.
+The ones from Peter Bartmann's [n64adv2_pcb](https://github.com/borti4938/n64adv2_pcb) should work just fine.

 BEFORE YOU ORDER
 This board has not been fabricated and tested as of yet.